-- Don't be afraid to ask questions.
+- 1. Don't be afraid to ask questions.
 You never know who might be able to help you and how they might be able to help you. - Make friends with your doctor, nurse, social worker, billing person and other people that you see at your treatment appointments.
 If you have a problem with an insurance claim, some of these people may be able to help and advocate for you. - Question items that the insurance company does not pay-do not assume that you have to pay for all of the treatment expenses, or that all charges are correct. - 2.
 Be proactive and be informed.
-Pay premiums on time and in full to avoid a lapse in or cancellation of coverage.
+Pay premiums on time and in full to avoid either a lapse in or cancellation of coverage.
 Check health policies often to determine what services and medications are covered. - 3.
 Request a case manager from the insurance company.
 This will be the patient's or family member's direct contact, the person who will answer questions about claims or the policy.
 When many medical treatments are necessary, it is useful to have a case manager at the insurance company so you are always talking to the same person.
 You can also check if your employer has a benefits advisor or an advocate who can assist you, or you can call organizations, including The Leukemia & Lymphoma Society, to get help.

 - 4. Create a filing system that works for you.
 This will allow you to find information quickly and easily.
 Keep a copy of all claims and related paperwork in an organized folder by category.
 This will include letters of medical necessity, bills, receipts, requests for sick leave, etc. Also keep a written record of any phone conversations with insurers, including the name of the person you spoke with, what was said and the date. - 5.
 Use technology as an organization tool.
-Some people prefer to use a computer or smart-phone to keep track of important information.
-You can create a spreadsheet to list information including doctor's name, amount(s) paid, insurance claim status, authorization numbers and other relevant information.
-An increasing number of Web sites and smart-phone applications provide tools to help people evaluate their choices and navigate the healthcare system. - 6.
+Some people prefer to use a computer or smartphone to keep track of important information.
+You can create a spreadsheet to list information including doctors' names, amount(s) paid, insurance claim status, authorization numbers and other relevant information.
+An increasing number of websites and smartphone apps provide tools to help people evaluate their choices and navigate the healthcare system. - 6.
 Plan ahead.
 Make sure to follow the insurance company's rules, such as whether you must call a toll-free number before you go to the hospital.
-You can also - Check to see if pre-authorization or pre-certification is needed for any procedures or treatments. - Use an in-network doctor or facility, when possible, to avoid unnecessary out-of-pocket expenses. - 7.
+You can also: - Check to see if pre-authorization or pre-certification is needed for any procedures or treatments. - Use an in-network doctor or facility, when possible, to avoid unnecessary out-of-pocket expenses. - 7.
 Know your rights.
-Certain laws are designed to protect patients and provide continuation of medical coverage, for example, ACA, COBRA, the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and state laws. - 8.
+Certain laws are designed to protect patients and provide continuation of medical coverage, for example, ACA, COBRA, the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and state laws.
+See Federal Employment Protections on page 14. - 8.
 Keep track of all unreimbursed medical expenses.
 This may include the dates of each service, the amount paid and the name of the medical provider.
 For expenses not reimbursed by insurance, it may be possible to claim these expenses for tax purposes.
+This information may also be submitted to an FSA or an HSA.